 Engaging in customer journey mapping is a journey unto itself—one that Vivaldi’s Anne Olderog will take you on with this 3-part series.
-Over the course of the series, we will take you through the rise and transformation of this growth-strategy tool.
+Over the course of the series on customer journey mapping, we will take you through the rise and transformation of this growth-strategy tool.
 Below find part one of the series, which shares how the discipline, after gaining considerable popularity, has recently undergone an evolution.

 A RISE IN POPULARITY